-She fled before the wind past a building which stood empty and dark.
+She fled before the wind past a building that stood empty and dark.
 Its flat face tapered upward to a steeple.
 Its few high windows were tightly secured against the wind, its double doors bolted solid.
 Tumbleweeds huddled close against its leeward side and shuddered for fear the wind might find and rout them into the open desert to be pursued and terrorized for miles.

 She continued into the tangled scrub brush beyond to a formation of boulders as big as a house.
 She rested a moment in their lee.
 In the town below, window shutters twisted and tore from their hinges in agony.
-Doors groaned slowly open, then swung violently closed, with a sound like gunshot in an empty room, as if by maniacs alternately curious then offended by the weather.
+Doors groaned slowly open, then swung violently closed, with a sound like a gunshot in an empty room, as if by maniacs alternately curious then offended by the weather.

 She stepped back into the wind.
 The loose cloth of her gown snapped taut under her arms like the exhausted, relaxed material on the framework of a kite caught by the wind.
 The wind blew her upward to the top of a hill.

 A section of the fence that surrounded the graveyard lay on its side, two supporting posts splintered, snapped by the wind.
 The graveyard gate hung askance, a hinge dislocated from its support.
 The wind dragged it in the dirt.
-She ignored the gate, stepped over the fallen fence and stood a moment on the edge of the graveyard.
+She ignored the gate, stepped over the fallen fence, and stood a moment on the edge of the graveyard.

-The wind buffeted her frame, beat on her back and pulled at her sleeves.
+The wind buffeted her frame, beat on her back, and pulled at her sleeves.